rhjohnstone/raspberry-pi-cat-detector/README.md

 - Alert us when the cat wanted inside (fix Problem #1)
 - Ensure that was **really** his intention (fix Problem #2)

-Clearly, we needed at Cat Doorbell.
+Clearly, we needed a Cat Doorbell.

 ## Basic Logic